 - has shaking and stiffness lasting for much longer than a minute, and takes a while to recover.
 This might not be simple breath-holding.

-- When children start to get upset, try to distract them.
+- Before children start to get upset, try to distract them.

 - Reassure children after they’ve had a fright or a shock.

-- Give children plenty of warning if you need to make a change to a different or new activity or situation.
+- Give children plenty of warning if you need to make a change to a different activity or situation.
 This means they won’t get too much of a fright when things change.

 - Learn more about managing tantrums.
-You might be tempted to give in to your child during a tantrum, because you are worried the tantrum will cause breath-holding.
+You might be tempted to give in to your child during a tantrum, because you’re worried the tantrum will cause breath-holding.
 But giving in to tantrums often causes more tantrums.

 Cyanotic breath-holding (or ‘blue spells’) is the most common type of breath-holding.
 Children who are affected: